 - International Labour Organisation ’50 for Freedom’ campaign

-- Ending Slavery free online course, University of Nottingham (register interest for 2017 - provisionally scheduled to run in May)
+- Ending Slavery free online course, University of Nottingham (register interest - provisionally scheduled to run in May)

 Before completing an MSc in Business & Community, Liz worked on fair trade & livelihoods projects in India and Senegal for a number of years.
 She joined the University in 2012 to work on supply chain social responsibility, and currently leads the department’s Fairness in Trade and Sustainable Procurement Programme, including research, policy development, and collaboration with the Procurement Office on implementation.
 She also contributes to work on responsible investment, and leads work on developing a Living Lab approach – linking academic research to practice in the University on SRS issues.